Build Self Confidence

 There are many reasons that people use social media.
 It connects us with long-lost friends, keeps us in touch with family on the other side of the world, allows us to be closer to celebrities and companies, and lets us share what is going on in our lives with others.
 That said, it can also be absolutely detrimental to your happiness and self-esteem.

-Social media is often platforms of people’s best moments.
+Social media is often images of people’s best moments.
 Celebrities and influencers don’t wake up looking flawless any more than you do.
 They still have to do things like shave their legs and deal with acne, but that isn’t what you’re seeing.
 You see your friend’s trip to somewhere exotic, a beautifully filtered photo of someone’s house renovation and the work promotions that it seems like so many people are receiving.

 By being on social media, we compare our everyday lives to other people’s beautiful moments.
 Making these comparisons easily hinders our own self confidence.
 We aren’t seeing the fights someone had with their spouse, the cellulite on their bodies, the exhaustion that someone is feeling or the other 89 photos that were taken before that perfect one you saw.
 We see perfection – and it’s impossible to compare one’s real life with perfection.
 Which is why social media can be dangerous.